-Medical marijuana may also be beneficial to those with cerebral palsy who have speech disorders and impediments, such as stuttering.
-Speech repetition and stuttering are common symptoms of cerebral palsy, and although these issues aren’t life-threatening, they can be extremely debilitating to people who want to communicate more effectively.
+Medical marijuana may also be beneficial for those with cerebral palsy who have speech disorders and impediments, such as stuttering.
+Speech repetition and stuttering are frequently associated with cerebral palsy and, although these issues aren’t life-threatening, they can be extremely debilitating to people when they want to communicate more effectively.

 Jacqueline Patterson has lived with cerebral palsy and a severe stuttering issue since she was a little girl.
-In 2007, she created a documentary entitled In Pot We Trust, where she detailed how marijuana not only helped her reduce her speech issues significantly, but also helped her severe muscle pain and stiffness.
+In 2007, she created a documentary entitled In Pot We Trust, where she detailed how marijuana not only helped reduce her speech problem significantly, but also improved her severe muscle pain and stiffness.

-Unfortunately, Patterson used marijuana in Missouri, a state that doesn’t allow its use for any purposes at all, including medical issues.
+Unfortunately, Patterson used marijuana in Missouri, a state that doesn’t allow its use for any purpose, including medical indications.
 Consequently, her four children were taken away from her, but she took her case to Missouri representatives.
-While speaking to legislators, she said,
+While speaking to the group of legislators, she said,

 For the first time, my muscles were not tense.
 And words slid from my mouth, from gggghhh — from me at a fluid pace instead of sssss-stuck on my tongue like a g-ghh — like a train wreck.”

-Patterson didn’t have much success in convincing the chairmen that day that marijuana for medical purposes was literally saving her health and her family, so she eventually moved to California, along with her four children, where she advocates the use of marijuana for people with cerebral palsy and other disorders.
+Patterson didn’t have much success convincing the chairmen that day that the medical use of marijuana was turning her health around and helping her family, so she eventually moved to California, along with her four children.
+She now advocates for the use of marijuana as a treatment for people with cerebral palsy and other disorders.

-Currently, there’s no clinical research published on medical marijuana and stuttering, but numerous physicians across several states advocate its use for a helpful treatment option for speech problems.
+Currently, there’s very little clinical research published on medical marijuana and stuttering, but numerous physicians in several states advocate its use as an effective treatment option for speech problems.